RAMYA-M-08/QuickMart-ecommerce/README.md

 ## 🔷 System Configuration

-To set up and run the system locally, please follow these steps:
+To set up and run the system locally, please follow these steps

 - Install **Node.js** on your machine.
 - Install **MongoDB** version 3.4 or above.